apache/struts-site/source/plugins/tiles-3/index.md

 ---
 layout: plugin
 title: Tiles 3 Plugin
+parent:
+    url: index.html
+    title: Plugins
 ---

 # Tiles 3 Plugin
+{:.no_toc}

+* Will be replaced with the ToC, excluding a header {:toc}

 > This plugin was dropped in Struts 2.5, instead please use [Tiles Plugin](../tiles) which was extended and upgraded to Tiles 3.

->
-> Tiles is a templating framework designed to easily allow the creation of web application pages with a consistent look and feel.
+> Tiles is a templating framework designed to easily allow the creation of web application pages with a consistent look
+> and feel.
 It can be used for both page decorating and componentization.
 This is the first release of the plugin!

 The Tiles 3 plugin allows actions to return Tiles 3 pages.